Stockholm, Sweden © Holger.Ellgaard

 Sweden Travel Guide

-The land of the ancient Vikings and the Girl with the Dragon Tattoo, Sweden has a split personality according to the seasons.
+The land of the ancient Vikings and the birthplace of Nordic crime fiction, Sweden has a split personality according to the seasons.
 In the summer, idyllic weather allows tourists and locals alike to enjoy outdoor activities like hiking, swimming and other sports late into the evening, as the Midnight Sun shines until nearly 11pm.
 However, a winter holiday in Sweden is full of other kinds of activities, like dog sledding, ice fishing, skiing and snowshoeing, as the bitterly cold weather brings icy wind, deep snow and long dark nights.

 Sweden's obsession with the outdoors is only one aspect if the country's personality, however; millions of visitors enjoy the sophisticated cultural delights of the cities, especially in the capital of Stockholm.
 With a proud history going back several millennia, the many museums and royal buildings around the city are fascinating to visit.
 Stockholm's modern attractions are just as engaging, with a lively nightlife, and a plethora of excellent restaurants and shops.